xxyjoel/xxyjoel.github.io/_posts/2019-09-20-fantasy-workload-prediction-hypothesis.md

   * It is inherently difficult to measure much of their performance, and an entire analysis could be done on team performance as a result of the o-line.
 <br>
 <br>
-EDA and Further analysis would look at player to player matchups, team and coach composition.
+EDA is needed to vet assumptions.
+Further iterations would look at player to player matchups, team and coach composition.
 Momentum and the network effect are real; it is up to us to figure out how to measure it.